dirkleas/miditoyz/help.md

 $ miditoyz catalog --help
 Usage: miditoyz catalog [OPTIONS] CATALOG_FILE

-  Memorize a new catalog file for future streaming.
+  Change to a new catalog file for streaming.

 Arguments:
-  CATALOG_FILE  Catalog file from your miditoyz song collection.  [required]
+  CATALOG_FILE  Alternative catalog file from one of your miditoyz song
+                collections.  [required]

 Options:
   --help  Show this message and exit.